nesrinyakar/NumericalMethodsinPhysics/README.md

 # Numerical Methods in Physics
-It includes projects created for Numerical Methods in Physics lesson.
+It includes projects created for PHYS315 Numerical Methods in Physics lesson.

-I am taking PHYS315 Numerical Methods in Physics lesson right now.
 In this lesson, it is aimed to write codes in C language numerically.
-Here are the projects that I wrote for the lesson.
+Here are the numerical methods and topics of projects.

 ROOT FINDING
 --